Weeping crucifix in Mumbai: Aftermath

 After Edamaruku's televised comments mocking the Catholic Church and the Pope, Catholic Secular Forum filed 17 first information reports against Edamaruku under IPC section 295-A, a blasphemy law of India.
-The Roman Catholic Archdiocese of Mumbai was not involved with the criminal charges, but issued a statement asking for his apology and for the prosecution to drop the charges.
+The Roman Catholic Archdiocese of Bombay was not involved with the criminal charges, but issued a statement asking for his apology; they also asked for the prosecution to drop the charges.
 The All India Catholic Union said the law was being applied incorrectly.
 Colin Gonsalves, the founder of the India Center for Human Rights and Law, stated his opinion that no criminal offence had been committed.
 There were further complaints that the law was being misused to suppress free speech.
 Vishal Dadlani and James Randi spoke publicly in support of Edamaruku.
 On 31 July 2012, Edamaruku left India and settled in Finland.
 As of 2014, the Catholic Secular Forum were still saying they would call for his prosecution if he returned to India.